PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 This standard also doesn’t aim to replace Core Metadata with SBOMs, instead focusing on the SBOM information being supplemental to Core Metadata.
 Included SBOMs only contain information about dependencies included in the package archive or information about the top-level software in the package that can’t be encoded into Core Metadata but is relevant for the SBOM use-case (“software identifiers”, “purpose”, “support level”, etc).

-Zero-or-more SBOM documents per package
+Zero-or-more opaque SBOM documents

 Rather than requiring at most one included SBOM document per Python package, this PEP proposes that one or more SBOM documents may be included in a Python package.
 This means that code attempting to annotate a Python package with SBOM data may do so without being concerned about corrupting data already contained within other SBOM documents.